History of Russia: Autocracy and reaction under Alexander III

 Unlike his father, the new tsar Alexander III (1881–1894) was throughout his reign a staunch reactionary who revived the maxim of "Orthodoxy, Autocracy, and National Character".
 A committed Slavophile, Alexander III believed that Russia could be saved from chaos only by shutting itself off from the subversive influences of Western Europe.
 In his reign Russia concluded the union with republican France to contain the growing power of Germany, completed the conquest of Central Asia, and exacted important territorial and commercial concessions from China.

 The tsar's most influential adviser was Konstantin Pobedonostsev, tutor to Alexander III and his son Nicholas, and procurator of the Holy Synod from 1880 to 1895.
 He taught his royal pupils to fear freedom of speech and press and to hate democracy, constitutions, and the parliamentary system.
-Under Pobedonostsev, revolutionaries were hunted down and a policy of Russification was carried out throughout the empire.
+Under Pobedonostsev, revolutionaries were hunted down and a policy of Russification was carried out.

 Nicholas II and new revolutionary movement

 Alexander was succeeded by his son Nicholas II (1894–1918).
 The Industrial Revolution, which began to exert a significant influence in Russia, was meanwhile creating forces that would finally overthrow the tsar.
 Politically, these opposition forces organized into three competing parties: The liberal elements among the industrial capitalists and nobility, who wanted peaceful social reform and a constitutional monarchy, founded the Constitutional Democratic party or Kadets in 1905.
 Followers of the Narodnik tradition established the Socialist-Revolutionary Party or Esers in 1901, advocating the distribution of land among the peasants who worked it.
 A third radical group founded the Russian Social Democratic Labour Party or RSDLP in 1898; this party was the primary exponent of Marxism in Russia.
 Gathering their support from the radical intellectuals and the urban working class, they advocated complete social, economic and political revolution.

 In 1903, the RSDLP split into two wings: the radical Bolsheviks, led by Vladimir Lenin, and the relatively moderate Mensheviks, led by Yuli Martov.
-The Mensheviks believed that Russian socialism would grow gradually and peacefully and that the tsar's regime should be succeeded by a democratic republic in which the socialists would cooperate with the liberal bourgeois parties.
+The Mensheviks believed that Russian socialism would grow gradually and peacefully and that the tsar's regime should be succeeded by a democratic republic.
 The Bolsheviks advocated the formation of a small elite of professional revolutionaries, subject to strong party discipline, to act as the vanguard of the proletariat in order to seize power by force.

 At the beginning of the 20th century, Russia continued its expansion in the Far East; Chinese Manchuria was in the zone of Russian interests.
 Russia took an active part in the intervention of the great powers in China to suppress the Boxer rebellion.
 During this war, Russia occupied Manchuria, which caused a clash of interests with Japan.
 In 1904, the Russo-Japanese War began, which ended extremely unfavourably for Russia.